KRproject-tech/FP_NSGAII/README.md

 __[Step 1] Set the evaluation function__

-Edit the code for evaluation functions in "./NSGA_2_functions/evaluation_func.m".
+Edit the code for evaluation functions in "./cores/functions/NSGA_2_functions/evaluation_func.m".

 __[Step 2] Set the parameters for optimization__

-Edit the code for parameters in "./save/param_NSGA.m".
+Edit the code for parameters in "./save/param_setting.m".

 __[Step 3] Start optimization__

-Execute the code in "exe.m".
+Execute the code in "./cores/exe.m".

 __[Step 4] Restart optimization__

-Execute the code in "exe_func_restart.m".
+Execute the code in "./cores/exe_func_restart.m".

 ## Optimal results